Seasoned coffee creamer sipper?

 Has my powdered coffee creamer gone bad?

-How do I store my powder coffee whitener?
+How do I store my powder coffee creamer?

-You can store your coffee creamer at room temperature, in a dark, dry place.
+You can store your coffee creamer in a dark, dry place at room temperature.
 It’s super important that you keep your powder creamer away from moisture, as this will encourage bacterial growth.

 Therefore, you should keep your coffee powder in a resealable airtight bag or container.
 You might have to transfer it out of the packaging it came in for this.